 - Pick up the droppings with a paper towel.
 Dispose of the paper towel in a trash bag you can seal.

-- Spray any nests or dead rodents with disinfectant or the bleach solution.
-Wait five minutes.
+- Spray nests or dead rodents with disinfectant or the bleach solution.
+Wait 5 minutes.

 - Use a paper towel or rag to pick up the nesting materials or dead rodent, and seal it inside a bag.
 Place that bag in a second bag for an extra layer of protection.

 - Disinfect all hard surfaces in the RV, particularly those areas with evidence of rodent activity, including countertops, floors, drawers and cupboards.